 The difference between fresh and dry is their respective water content.

-Manufacturers remove the water from the yeast to keep them dormant so they can be stored for more extended periods.
+Manufacturers remove the water from the yeast to keep it dormant so it can be stored for extended periods.

 For fresh yeast, manufacturers remove about 30% of the water, and about 90% of the water is removed from the dry yeasts.

 These days manufacturers have developed a new process to produce yeast that doesn’t require that you activate it before using it.
 You no longer have to activate dry yeast.
 We still do it, and we will explain why later.